Josephcle7/gUnitProjectQ3/README.md

 gUnitProjectQ3
 ==============

-Kevin Bedard, Joshua Kendall, and Joseph Clevenger's project for the third quarter
+Kevin Bedard, Joshua Kendall, Russ Arnold, and Joseph Clevenger's project for the third quarter